dynobase-icon

 Time to 10x your DynamoDB productivity with Dynobase [learn more]

-DynamoDB is a serverless, document-type database service introduced by AWS.
+DynamoDB is a fully managed, serverless, key-value and document database service introduced by AWS.
 Its impressive integration with AWS Lambda functions has made it super easy to implement an API.
 But with the growing business needs, replicating these infrastructures has become a common requirement, and Infrastructure as Code (IaC) has become very popular.
 Serverless Stack (SST) is one such tool that can be used to maintain your infrastructure as code.

 What is Serverless Stack (SST)?